Photography

 This commercial form of photography comes with a unique set of challenges and opportunities.
 From styling to editing, learn how to polish your products and capture great photos.

+Creating high-quality product photos is no simple feat.
 Professional product photography is the commercial form of still life photography.
-Creating high-quality product photos is no simple feat.
 Learning how to style products, set up lighting and composite different exposures takes time.
 Explore how to create simple product-only photos for ecommerce purposes and complex lifestyle photos to show a product in use.

 One main form of product photography is product-only imagery shot straight on.
 Commonly used for product listings in online shops like Amazon or Etsy, these photos are usually taken with a simple white background to limit distractions.
 Product-only images capture the details of the subject, such as size, silhouette and colour.
 These specifics help consumers find exactly what they’re looking for when shopping online.

 Before diving into your product shots, make sure you connect with your client and find out exactly what they’re looking for.
 Are there specific angles of the product they need to get?
 Does the label need to be visible in every shot?
-Planning makes perfect, so gather the info you need before setting up your photo shoot.
+Planning makes perfect, so gather the info you need before setting up your photoshoot.

-For strict product shots, “I almost always use my 50 mm lens with my DSLR camera,” notes product and food photographer Sarah Aagesen.
+For strict product shots, “I almost always use my 50 mm lens with my DSLR,” notes product and food photographer Sarah Aagesen.
 “I’ll also bring a 20 mm for wider-angle shots and a macro lens in case there are small details I need to capture.”
 Having a variety of lenses on hand ensures you can adapt to the challenges of a shoot.

 With stationary product photos, never use the autofocus function on your camera.
 “If your subject’s not moving, there’s no reason to use autofocus.
 Place your camera on a tripod and use manual focus,” explains professional photographer Jason Deymonaz.
 Also, make sure that you use a shutter release cable, so you don’t unintentionally move the camera while taking a photo.
 If you’re taking multiple exposures from the same angle to composite later, this step can save you time.